brainflow-dev/brainflow/swift_package/examples/apps/ios/BrainFlowiOSDemo/README.md

 ninja -C build_ios_sim install
 ```

 Then open `BrainFlowiOSDemo.xcodeproj` in Xcode, select an iPhone simulator, and run the `BrainFlowiOSDemo` scheme.
-The app target links the local Swift package at `../../../swift_package` and embeds native libraries from `../../../installed_ios_sim/lib` by default.
+The app target links the local Swift package at `../../../..` and embeds native libraries from `../../../../../installed_ios_sim/lib` by default.

 For command-line smoke testing, pass `--autorun` as a launch argument.
-The app starts the synthetic board, records data, stops streaming, releases the session, and displays the row/sample count.
+The app starts the synthetic board, records data, stops streaming, releases the session, and displays the row/sample count and EEG plot.

 ## App Store Preparation